lineality/Online_Voting_Using_One_Time_Pads/README.md

 - statistical methods
 - disclosure of methods

-# Advantages of an anonymized public ledgers of votes:
+# Advantages of an anonymized public ledgers of votes
 -

 ....